maleadt/creduce_julia/README.md

 Next, **modify the `run` script** to properly catch the error you are dealing with and return 0 if the reduced file is good.
 Often, you want to look for specific output in the standard error stream.
 If you need to use any Julia flags, or want to use a specific build, edit the `julia` wrapper script accordingly.
+You may also want to edit the `creduce` script to adjust the timeout, which defaults to 1 minute.

 Optionally, **preprocess the source** to get rid of irrelevant source code by running the `tools/preprocess.jl` script.
 It is recommended to remove other irrelevant sources as well,